-This bill proposes to amend Arizona Revised Statutes by adding a new section, 36-420.06, which would allow assisted living homes and centers to offer mild hyperbaric oxygen therapy to residents under specific conditions.
-The new provisions stipulate that the therapy can only be administered through a class II chamber approved by the FDA for home use, and it must be prescribed by a physician.
-Additionally, the bill mandates that a trained staff member must be present whenever a resident undergoes the therapy, and residents must be informed about the FDA's approval status and potential risks associated with the treatment.
+This bill proposes to amend current statutes by adding a new section that allows assisted living homes and centers to offer mild hyperbaric oxygen therapy (HBOT) to residents.
+The new provisions specify that the therapy must be conducted using a Class II mild hyperbaric oxygen chamber that has received FDA premarket notification clearance for home use, and it must be prescribed by or used under the direction of a physician.
+Additionally, residents must be able to independently extricate themselves from the chamber.

 Statutes affected: